SkwalExe/Toultip.js/CITATION.md

 If you use toultip.js, we would highly appreciate it if you could include the following informations in your project

+This is not a code license, but a way to give credit to the original author.

 ## Markdown

 ```md